mindscratch/artifact-manager/README.md

 curl -X POST http://artifact-manager.marathon.mesos:8900/?src=mydata&dst=myfile-latest -d @myfile-2018-08-10.tgz
 ```

-This file will be written to `/data` and then extracted, so we'd up with:
+This file will be written to `/data` and then extracted, so we'd end up with:

 ```
 /data/a42dacf31de.tgz   <-- random name for the file that was uploaded